onaci/leaflet-velocity/README.md

 	colorScale: []          // define your own array of hex/rgb colors });
 ```

+The speed unit option refers to the unit used to express the wind speed in the control.
+It can be `m/s` for meter per second, `k/h` for kilometer per hour or `kt` for knots.
+If not given defaults to `m/s`.

 ## Reference
 `leaflet-velocity` is possible because of things like: